Material on this web site

 – Use cable supplied with sound card.
 Connect to USB 2.0 port on PC.

 1.1 is permissible, but will limit bandwidth to 48 kHz.
-If you use a
+If you must use

 should have its own power supply and be USB 2.0 compliant.